Upcoming changes to Local Planning Panels

 - In terms of site inspection, the Chair of the meeting in consultation with Council Officers will decide whether a site inspection is necessary.
 If so, each Panel member will visit the site only from the street and individually.
 Council officers will provide additional information (i.e. photos) in the report to cover the need to inspect inside the properties or from adjoining properties.
 In circumstances where a site inspection from inside a property is necessary (i.e. to determine the extent of view loss), the Chair will consult with the panel members to determine the appropriate action.
 In any event, all site inspections must observe social distancing rules.

 - People who have made submissions, the Applicant and other participants will no longer attend the public meeting in person.
-The participants who wish to listen to the meeting or make oral submissions must register their details with Council by 12 noon at least one day before the meeting.
-Prior to the meeting, Council will provide details of how these people can dial into the meeting, which will normally commence at 1pm.
+The participants who wish to listen to the public meeting or make oral submissions must register their details with Council by 12 noon at least one day before the public meeting.
+Prior to the public meeting, Council will provide details of how these people can join the meeting, which will normally commence at 1pm.
+Note: the public are unable to listen in or address the Panel for electronic meetings.

 - The public meeting will be recorded, and this will be placed on Council’s web site following the meeting.